 Buhari can fly Arik or Peace to boost his “austerity credentials.”
 Why would a sick President need to be ferried back to his warring country to command the military while an able and hearty Acting Presidential Coordinator Yemi Osinbajo is in charge?
 There is something called the internet or more basic, a communication device called a telephone that is available to any President for communication.
 Presidents can launch nuclear strikes while in Port Moresby for a head hunters’ convention!

 It is the height of “wickedness” for Nigerians to deny a citizen good medical care in London except when that citizen is their President and has denied his country good medical care by neglecting health infrastructure.
 He is also afflicted with an unknown illness, which may be the need for a foreign vacation, masquerading as an illness.
 This same President whilst a candidate, frowned on overseas medical excursions by Nigerians.
 Nigerian Presidents are not above the law but are the law.
 Their speeches are the law as the Acting Presidential Coordinator Yemi Osinbajo recently rewrote the law on hate speech with a speech.

 1. The “Our Mumu Don Do” protestors got their wish to force Buhari back to Nigeria but at what cost?

 2. He still requires medical attention and may relocate to Saudi Arabia where the fees for his visiting London physicians will be doubled.

 3. Saudi Arabia has zero tolerance for protesters.

-4. Any protest against the King, visiting foreign Presidents, or any member of the Saudi Royal Family constitutes a capital offense.
+4. Any protest against the King, visiting foreign Presidents, or any member of the Saudi Royal Family constitutes a capital offense followed by public beheading.

 5. Violators may risk the separation of their heads from their bodies.